Duck races, where a ridiculously high density of plastic ducks are raced down a river, are often organised to raise money for charity.

 Ducks for Duck Races

 Unfortantley we do not have any experience of purchasing ducks for racing, however a look around the web has revealed a source of racing ducks in the UK.
-Netfysh have a set of 50 plastic ducks for racing available for £28.
-(Search for "Duck Race")
+Just Ducks have a page dedicated to weighted racing ducks.
+Small 8cm long ducks are available in a variety of colours, with larger 12cm and 15cm variants only in yellow.

 If you purchase these or any other plastic ducks please let us know how you get on with them.
 That way we can update the site and help others wishing to organise a duck race.